Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Related Works

 \textbf{Analysis Techniques for Implicit Regularization:} Analyzing the dynamics and convergence of gradient descent in overparameterized models requires specialized techniques.
-While methods based on Singular Value Decomposition (SVD) (e.g., \citet{arora2019implicit, soltanolkotabi2023implicit, li2018algorithmic}) { and} direct element-wise analysis \citep{li2021implicit, zhao2022high, vaskevicius2019implicit, li2023implicit} {are} effective for some sparse recovery problems, they become { intractable for the complex, non-linear parametrization such as the one we propose.
-We, therefore,} adopt a dynamical systems perspective using gradient flow inspired by the works \citet{razin2021implicit} and \citet{hariz2024implicit}.
-This approach characterizes the evolution of the norms of different signal components over time, which reveals a crucial ``momentum-like" effect, where components with larger norms grow significantly faster than smaller ones.
-This effect is the key mechanism driving the implicit row-sparse regularization in our framework.
+While methods based on Singular Value Decomposition (SVD) (e.g., \citet{arora2019implicit, soltanolkotabi2023implicit, li2018algorithmic}) { and} direct element-wise analysis \citep{li2021implicit, zhao2022high, vaskevicius2019implicit, li2023implicit} {are} effective for some sparse recovery problems, they become intractable for the complex, non-linear parametrization such as the one we propose.
+We, therefore, adopt a dynamical systems perspective using gradient flow inspired by the works \citet{razin2021implicit} and \citet{hariz2024implicit}.
+However, unlike these prior studies which rely on Grönwall's inequality to bound solution trajectories, we employ a Lyapunov-based analysis.
+This enables us to avoid an exponential dependence on time for initialization and yields practically useful initialization values.